Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: A Brief History of the Nonlinear Fourier Transform

 \section{A Brief History of the Nonlinear Fourier Transform}

-The nonlinear Fourier transform (also known as the inverse scattering transform or IST) is a method for solving certain nonlinear dispersive partial differential equations (PDEs).
-These are integrable PDEs, \emph{i.e.}, nonlinear differential equations exhibiting certain hidden linearity.
+The nonlinear Fourier transform (also known as the inverse scattering transform or IST) was originally developed as a method for solving certain nonlinear dispersive partial differential equations.
+These are integrable PDEs, \ie, nonlinear differential equations exhibiting certain hidden linearity.
 There are several integrable equations having physical significance, among which is the NLS equation.
-The IST method was a result of extensive efforts in theoretical physics and applied mathematics in 1960s, closely associated with the notion of solitons and is often used to predict their existence and properties in integrable models \cite{ablowitz2006sai,faddeev2007hmi}.
+The IST method was a result of extensive efforts in theoretical physics and applied mathematics in 1960s and later, closely associated with the notion of solitons in integrable models \cite{ablowitz2006sai,faddeev2007hmi}.

 In the 1950s, in one of the first dynamical-systems simulations performed on a computer \cite{fermi1955snp}, Fermi, Pasta and Ulam performed a numerical experiment to understand why solids have finite heat conductivity.
 They modeled the solid as a lattice with point masses at the lattice points coupled with springs each having a quadratic nonlinearity.
-To their surprise, rather than observing an equipartition of energy among all modes, energy cycled periodically among a few low-order modes.
+To their surprise, rather than observing an equipartition of energy among all Fourier modes, energy cycled periodically among a few low-order modes.
 Such behavior implies that the nonlinear oscillator behaves somehow linearly.

 In the 1960s, Zabusky and Kruskal showed that equation of motion for the Fermi-Pasta-Ulam lattice in the continuum limit is a remarkable PDE called the Korteweg-de~Vries (KdV) equation \cite{zabusky1965isc}, known in the study of water waves.
 The KdV equation for the evolution of a real-valued pulse $q(t,z)$ as a function of time $t$ and distance $z$ is